built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-browser-page-management.md

 This lets you easily layout arrangements and the applications you work with an assign it a name.

-## Where are pages saved?
+## Where Are Pages Saved?

 By default this json data is saved to [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 This lets you get up and running without any server requirement for the storage of this data.

-## What if I want to change where this information is stored?
+## What If I Want To Change Where This Information Is Stored?

 A workspace platform lets you override the platform implementation so you can come up with your own function implementations for the saving and fetching of pages.
 This is called a platform override and the customize workspace implementation exists here: [platform-override.ts](../client/src/framework/platform/platform-override.ts).